Franjcf/hybridPorousInterFoam/README.rst

 **Case Template**

 - A basic template that includes all the neccesary files to run a succesfull simulation.
-Each variable and parameter within the "0/" directory and the "constant/transportProperties" file is labeled and explanied.
+Each variable and parameter within the "0/" directory and the "constant/transportProperties" file is labeled and explained.

 ----------------------------------------------------------------------------